Treatment for gliomas in children

-The cerebellum is the back part of the brain. it is coloured purple in the diagram above.
+The cerebellum is the back part of the brain.
 It is also called the posterior fossa or hindbrain.
 Gliomas in the cerebellum are nearly all low grade.
 The main treatment is surgery and about 9 out of 10 can be completely removed.
 If the tumour is not completely removed, your specialist may decide to monitor the tumour with MRI scans and delay treatment until there are signs that it is growing again.
 Or your child's specialist may suggest radiotherapy or chemotherapy straight away.
 Sometimes it is possible to carry out more surgery.

 These tumours can be very difficult to treat.
 The brain stem is a very delicate area that controls many vital body functions such as breathing, swallowing and eye movements.
 It includes an area called the midbrain.
 As the brain stem controls any vital body functions it is not always possible to operate in this area.

 Gliomas in the brain stem can be slow growing and just in one area (these are called focal tumours).
 Other tumours are faster growing and tend to grow into the surrounding brain tissue (called diffuse tumours).
 There are various sub types of brain stem glioma.